ibm-cloud-docs/vpc/windows-server-stock-images-faq.md

 * For Microsoft Windows Server software that is purchased natively on {{site.data.keyword.cloud_notm}}, {{site.data.keyword.cloud_notm}} Support is the first point of contact for any issue with a Microsoft Windows Server software-related issue.
 If Microsoft Windows Server involvement is required to solve a potential issue, {{site.data.keyword.cloud_notm}} Support engages Microsoft Windows Server support.
 * For custom images, it is the client's responsibility to resolve any issues that are related to the custom image, such as driver mismatch, licensing, or additional software installations.
 * If clients desire a direct support relationship with Microsoft, then purchasing support directly from Microsoft is the best option.
 Visit the [Microsoft website](https://support.microsoft.com/){: external} for more information.
+* For Windows Server Datacenter edition, {{site.data.keyword.cloud_notm}} Support covers the base operating system, but not customer-specific configurations or services layered on top of it, such as Active Directory, Domains, or Hyper-V. If there is an issue with enabling a feature such as Hyper-V, {{site.data.keyword.cloud_notm}} Support can assist in obtaining support where possible.
+However, troubleshooting or supporting the Hyper-V configuration itself is not supported.

 ## How do clients update the software on their Windows Server instances?
 {: #windows-server-software-updates}